Atharva-Mahajan-1104/Volunteering-Platform/README.md

 # 🌍 HelpHive - Connecting People Who Care with Causes That Matter.

-**Community Volunteering Platform** is an intuitive and user-friendly web application designed to connect individuals with local volunteer opportunities.
+**HelpHive** is an intuitive and user-friendly web application designed to connect individuals with local volunteer opportunities.
 This platform enables volunteers and organizations to collaborate, making it easier to discover causes, match skills, and contribute to social impact projects.

 ---